-Accreditation: Focus on an ongoing improvement process for schools, school districts and practitioner preparation programs.
-General accreditation standards are the minimum requirements that must be met by an lowa public school district to be accredited.
+Accreditation: General accreditation standards are the minimum requirements that must be met by an lowa public school district to be accredited.
 A nonpublic school must meet the general accreditation standards if it wishes to be designated as accredited for operation in lowa.